 These political pressures in Asia threaten to destabilise the region.
 The most dramatic proof of China’s imperial ambitions has been its island building campaign in the South China Sea.
 This is linked to China’s aggressive “nine-dash line” claim over this sea.
 This expresses China’s objective to wrest control of the South and East China seas from the US, giving China a powerful world position.

 Seventy to eighty percent of China’s vital oil supply is imported through the Straits of Malacca, but the US navy, together with its “colonies” in Southeast Asia, have strategic control here.
 In a war or other crisis, China could be deprived of oil and access to its export markets in an instant.
-It is evidently in its strategic interests to find a way around this by building man-made islands it has created on top of tiny rocks and reefs.
+It is evidently in its strategic interests to find a way around this by building man-made islands on top of tiny rocks and reefs.

 This policy, if it is allowed to continue, would annex to China the seas surrounding all the major nations of Southeast Asia.
 The US Navy is the strongest in the region.
 But China is provoking the USA, taking more and more sea, or even building new islands.
 It is testing and probing America’s resolve.
 America has replied by sailing its navy close to these “islands.”
 In answer to Washington’s repeated calls to stop building islands (and a new air-force base) in the South China Sea the People’s Liberation Army has commissioned a new logistics vessel, the largest-ever, to supply its troops on the far off islands, rocks and reefs China controls in the disputed waters.